 - In an episode of Stargate Atlantis, the doctor finds it very odd that the woman from a primitive village who they have invited back to the base (and have put under a med test) is completely healthy, including a lack of any STDs.
 Turns out she's actually an ascended Ancient taking human form, so she's kinda beyond that.

-- Played straight on ER, where hospital stud Doug Ross managed to have drunken one-night stands with numerous women, yet never caught anything.
-Averted with Jeannie Boulet, who caught HIV from her cheating husband and feared she had given it to her boyfriend.
+- Averted with Jeannie Boulet, who caught HIV from her cheating husband and feared she had given it to her boyfriend.
 She hadn't, playing the trope straight again in his case.

 - Two and a Half Men, where not only does Charlie not get STDs, but it's commonly pondered why.

-- Averted in Grey's Anatomy, when one episode features quite a few of the doctors having "the syph" from constantly hooking up with one another.
-To clarify, the first season finale was about the hospital dealing with a syphilis outbreak amongst the staff from everybody sleeping around.
-Also serves to reveal that one of the characters cheated on their partner.
+- Averted in Grey's Anatomy, when the first season finale was about quite a few of the doctors dealing with an outbreak of syphilis from constantly hooking up with one another.
+This also serves to reveal that some of the characters cheated on their partners.